stondo/SBOM-Converter/README.md

 ## Limitations

-- Currently supports JSON format only (no XML/YAML)
+- **Format Support:** Only JSON format is currently supported (XML and YAML are not supported)
+- **SPDX Version:** Only SPDX 3.0.1 is supported (SPDX 2.x is not supported)
-- SPDX 3.0.1 and CycloneDX 1.6 schemas
+- **CycloneDX Version:** Only CycloneDX 1.6 is supported (earlier versions are not supported)
-- Relationship mapping may be lossy for complex SPDX relationship types
+- **Relationship Mapping:** Some complex SPDX relationship types may be mapped in a lossy manner
-- External references and attestations may have limited mapping
+- **External References:** External references and attestations may have limited mapping

 ## Contributing